-Learning teams need to embrace the tactics of colleagues in marketing, you effectively need to bring a marketer’s approach to engage people with your content.
+Learning teams would do well to embrace the tactics of colleagues in marketing.
+You effectively need to bring a marketer’s approach to engage people with content.

 You need to be the voice of learning, tell your people what you’ve made, why it’s important and most importantly, why is it important to them.

 Look to understand how you can build marketing and engagement campaigns around your work that will make sure people can benefit from it for a long time.

 First off, yes I’m aware they’re distinct differences between these two skill sets but there are undeniably a bunch of similarities too.